-The following sections describe each register in terms of its configuration.
-The Communications register is an 8-bit, writeonly register.
+This section describes the configuration of each register.
+The communications register is an 8-bit, write only register.
 After the part has been accessed over the bus and a read/write operation is selected, the subaddress is set up.
-The Subaddress register determines to/from which register the operation takes place.
-Table 81 lists the various operations under the control of the Subaddress register for the control port.
+The subaddress register determines to/from which register the operation takes place.
+Table 82 lists the various operations under the control of the subaddress register for the control port.

-Register Select (SR7-SR0)
+Register Select (SR7 to SR0)